lz2510/Tech/cache.md

 A disadvantage of the write-through approach is that infrequently-requested data is also written to the cache, resulting in a larger and more expensive cache.
 A proper caching strategy includes effective use of both write-through and lazy loading of your data and setting an appropriate expiration for the data to keep it relevant and lean.

+The order of the steps is important.
+Update the data store before removing the item from the cache.
+If you remove the cached item first, there is a small window of time when a client might fetch the item before the data store is updated.
+That will result in a cache miss (because the item was removed from the cache), causing the earlier version of the item to be fetched from the data store and added back into the cache.
+The result will be stale cache data.

 ### Write-Behind

 In the Write-Behind scenario, modified cache entries are asynchronously written to the data source after a configured delay, whether after 10 seconds, 20 minutes, a day, a week or even longer.